 Nature on the Macleay Valley Coast

-The right-hand point break at Crescent Head is one of Australia’s longest wave rides.
-A favourite of longboard surfers, the area is recognised as one of the National Surfing Reserves.
-The 1964 world champion Midget Farrelly described it as the ‘best surf’, the National Surfing Reserves’ website says.
+The right-hand point break at Killick Beach in Crescent Head is one of Australia’s longest wave rides.
+A favourite of longboard surfers since the 1950s, the area is recognised as one of the country’s National Surfing Reserves.
+You’ll find more surfing and swimming beaches along the coast, and even some you can drive a 4WD along.

-For an underwater adventure, Fish Rock Cave is 2km offshore of South West Rocks.
-This a thrilling 125-metre-long cave dive in a haven for grey nurse sharks, a fearsome-looking yet harmless species of shark.
+For an underwater adventure, Fish Rock Cave is 2km offshore from South West Rocks.
+This thrilling 125metre-long cave dive is one of the world’s best and the site is also a breeding ground for rare grey nurse sharks.
 Both the South West Rocks Dive Centre and the Fish Rock Dive Centre offer cave dive tours.